DoumanAsh/tracing-fluentd/README.md

 Enables forwarding of `tracing` events towards the `fluentd` server.

-Version corresponds to `tracing` version.
+Version corresponds to `tracing-subscriber` version.

 ## Example